appsemble/appsemble/docs/03-guide/resources.md

 # Resources

 Appsemble out of the box provides its own method of storing and retrieving data specific to apps.
-It can also retrieve en store an external data source outside Appsemble.
+It can also retrieve and store an external data source outside Appsemble.
 Data that is created via an app is called a ´resource´.

 ## Table of Contents